developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 6. Under the section **Import Delete Device CSV File,** tap **Upload CSV.**
 7. The specified device data is removed from the system.
 Results are displayed in the **Status** section at the bottom of the screen.
 8. Reboot the device for which the data is being deleted.
 After reboot, the device is listed in the **Unassigned Devices** category in the dashboard.
 <br><br>

 ## Web Portal

 The web portal provides administrators the capabilities to:

-- create and manage users
+* create and manage users
-- reset passwords
+* reset passwords
+* view license information
-- enable check-in/check-out
+* enable check-in/check-out (optional)

-In a browser, enter the URL shared by Zebra services to access the web portal.
-For first-time use, login with the super administrator (SuperAdmin) credentials provided by Zebra.
 <br>
+<p>In a browser, enter the URL shared by Zebra services to access the web portal.
+For first-time use, login with the super administrator (SuperAdmin) credentials provided by Zebra.</p>

 ### Add User